Duterte denies throwing person off a helicopter

 Story highlights

-- "We had no helicopter.
-We don't use that," Duterte told CNN
+- Rodrigo Duterte said US President-elect Donald Trump is "easy to get along with"

-- Duterte said in a speech Tuesday that he had thrown someone off a helicopter
+- His anti-drug campaign will continue "until the last drug lord is killed," Duterte said

-Manila, Philippines (CNN)Philippines President Rodrigo Duterte denied reports that he threw a person off a helicopter in an interview with CNN Philippines Thursday, contradicting a statement he made on live television earlier this week.
+Manila, Philippines (CNN)Philippines President Rodrigo Duterte denied throwing a person off a helicopter in an interview with CNN Philippines Thursday, contradicting a statement he made on live television earlier this week.

 "We had no helicopter.
 We don't use that," he said.
 He described the incident as "just the creative imagination of this Tulfo."